iffies/ex-esdb/system/ADR.md

 ### Emitter pools must run on the Ra leader.

 Given that Khepri triggers are executed on the Ra leader, emitter pools must run on the Ra leader.
-In order to achieve this, it is necessary that a separate process existst, that monitors the Cluster and subscribes to Ra's leadership changes, by starting relevant emitter pools on the new leader.
+In order to achieve this, it is necessary that a separate process exists, that monitors the Cluster and subscribes to Ra's leadership changes, by starting relevant emitter pools on the new leader.

 ## 2025.05.02